discrete-notes/discrete-notes.github.io/_posts/2020-04-10-network-decomposition-2-impact.md

 permalink: network-decomposition-2-impact
 ---

-This the second post of a series on distributed network decomposition.
+This is the second post of a series on distributed network decomposition.
 The introductory post of this series is [here](https://discrete-notes.github.io/network-decomposition-0).
 This post explains why network decomposition is useful.